Campaign lifecycle

 Once a campaign is finished, plan any follow-up reuse through Duplicate a campaign within an organisation or Templates: export, import, and reuse instead of expecting a finished campaign to go live again.

-There is no separate archive action in the current campaign workflow.
-If you need a historical record, keep the finished campaign and stop live traffic through Unpublish Campaign.
+A campaign has no archive action.
+If you need a historical record, keep the finished campaign and stop live traffic with Unpublish Campaign.

 Who can change state

-State changes depend on the user's permissions in the current organisation.
-This article focuses on the lifecycle itself; permission design belongs in Admin & Access.
+Who can change a campaign's state depends on their permissions in your organisation.
+This article covers the lifecycle itself; permission design belongs in Admin & Access.

 Related